chrisbo246/memoriser/README.md

 - Convert boring definition lists to easy-to-read flexible cards.
 - Fade memorized definitions for learning purpose (with persistence).
 - Listen to translations (free Text To Speech API).
+- Filter posts by category.
+- Index generation from anchors.
 - Share new definitions with the Disqus comment system.
 - Cookie consent ready.

 ## Responsive

-- Bootstrap 4 + tether.
+- Bootstrap 4.
 - Responsive ad container.

 ## SEO